apache/dolphinscheduler-operator/README.md

 2. **install  postgres (not required)**

-    if had no postgressql ,you can turn into config/ds/ and run *"kubectl apply -f postgreSQL/"*
+    if had no postgressql ,you can turn into config/ds/ and run *"kubectl apply -f postgreSQL/"* ,but you need to replace your local document to hostPath.path in postgres-pv.yaml first

     connect to postgressql and run the sql script in  dolphinscheduler/dolphinscheduler-dao/resources/sql